Killare Parish

 Ardbrennan, BALLYMORE TOWNSHIP (portion), Ballinacor, Ballinaspick, Ballinive, Ballinkeeny, Ballinlavan, Ballyclogher, Ballydavid, Ballymacallen, Ballymacartan, Bessville, Bishopstown, Bracknahevla, Clare, Clinickilroe, Clonboy, Clonnamanagh, Clonnslynagh, Clonybane, Clonyveey, Clyglass, Duneel, Dungaghy, Gibstown, Keenoge, Killarecastle, Killarechurch, Killaroo, Killeenagh, Killeenagroagh, Killeenbane, Killeenboy, Killeenbrack, Lurgan, Maddadoo, Moranspark, Mosstown, Mosstown Demesne, Mullaghcloe, Pottiaghan Commons, Rackavra, Rathskeagh Lower, Rathskeagh Upper, Rowe, Taghnafearagh, Toorcoffey, Toorillon, Tullagh Upper.

 Note: An extract from the 1854(?)
 Griffith’s Valuation for Killare Parish did not show a DAVIS in any townland.
-However, there was a Matthew CREEVY in the townland Clyglass… a relation of Margaret’s mother Ellen CREEVY?
+However, there was a Matthew CREEVY in the townland Clyglass… a relation of William and Margaret/Elizabeth’s mother Ellen CREEVY?

-Description of Ballymore in the Parish of Killare.
+Description of Ballymore in the Parish of Killare in 1824.

-The 1824 Pigot’s Directory describes Ballymore, which is the main town in Killare Parish, and could have been where Margaret’s father John DAVIS worked as a shoe maker:
+The 1824 Pigot’s Directory describes Ballymore, which is the main town in Killare Parish, and could have been where William and Margaret/Elizabeth’s father John DAVIS worked as a shoe maker:

 A Post and market town, 50 miles west of Dublin, 12 north east of Athlone, and 12 south west of Mullingar, is in the barony of Recondra, and county of Westmeath.
 The town now consists of one long street, of no very elegant appearance, but was formerly a place of considerable note, being one of the oldest post towns in Ireland.
 At present the only public building is the Catholic chapel.
 The neighbourhood is extremely pleasant, and the land very fertile.
 Population about 500.